 In 2017, over $11,119,000 in gross revenue was generated by Floriculture in Monterey County.

-Note: the recession of 2008 decimated the cut flower and landscape business.
-The drought is having an impact, too.
+Note: the recession of 2008 decimated the cut flower and landscape business in California and the U.S. The drought is having an impact, too.

 Books and References